SeimiNomore/jlc-portfolio/index.md

 ---

-I4NI: A Testament to Misunderstood Youth
+**I4NI**: A Testament to Misunderstood Youth
 In the intricacies of societal perceptions, I4NI emerges as a profound artistic statement that dissects the veiled interpretations of youth seen through the lens of uncertainty and trepidation.
-The title itself, a cryptic expression of “Eye for an Eye,” challenges the viewer to reexamine the reactive, often defensive ways society approaches the unknown.
+The title itself, a cryptic expression of “**Eye for an Eye**,” challenges the viewer to reexamine the reactive, often defensive ways society approaches the unknown.

 ![Sweet Sweetblack Badass Song](assets/img/Sweet_Sweetblacks_Baadasssss_Song.jpg) **Sweet sweetblack’s Badass Song** | Collection - Sepia - 2023 May.